netxms/netxms-doc/admin/appendix.rst

     - Jira webhook listener port (0 to disable webhook).
     - 8008
     - Yes
-  * - KeepAliveInterval
+  * - JobRetryCount
-    - Interval in seconds between sending keep alive packets to connected clients.
+    - Maximum number of job execution retries.
-    - 60
+    - 5
-    - Yes
+    - No
   * - LDAP.ConnectionString
     - The LdapConnectionString configuration parameter may be a comma- or whitespace-separated list of URIs containing only the schema, the host, and the port fields.
 Apart from ldap, other (non-standard) recognized values of the schema field are ldaps (LDAP over TLS), ldapi (LDAP over IPC), and cldap (connectionless LDAP).
 If other fields are present, the behavior is undefined.
 Format: schema://host:port.
 For more information refer to :ref:`ldap` chapter.
     - ldap://localhost:389
     - No
   * - LDAP.GroupClass
     - Specifies which object class represents group objects.
 If found entry will not be of a user or group class, it will be ignored.
     -
     - No
-  * - LDAP.GroupMappingName
-    - The name of an attribute whose value will be used as group's login name -
-    - No
   * - LDAP.GroupUniqueId
     - Unique identifier for LDAP group object.
 If not set, LDAP users are identified by DN.
     -
     - No
-  * - LDAP.MappingDescription
+  * - LDAP.Mapping.Description
     - The name of an attribute whose value will be used as a user's description.
     -
     - No
+  * - LDAP.Mapping.Email
+    - The name of an attribute whose value will be used as a user's email.
+    - displayName
+    - No
-  * - LDAP.MappingFullName
+  * - LDAP.Mapping.FullName
     - The name of an attribute whose value will be used as a user's full name.
     - displayName
+    - No
+  * - LDAP.Mapping.GroupName
+    - The name of an attribute whose value will be used as group's login name -
+    - No
+  * - LDAP.Mapping.PhoneNumber
+    - The name of an attribute whose value will be used as group's phone number -
+    - No
+  * - LDAP.Mapping.UserName
+    - The name of an attribute whose value will be used as a user's login name.
+    - displayName
+    - No
+  * - LDAP.NewUserAuthMethod
+    - Authentication method to be set for user object created by LDAP synchronization process.
+    - LDAP password
     - No
   * - LDAP.PageSize
     - The maximum amount of records that can be returned in one search page.